Why “People Who Buy Junk Cars” Is More Complex Than It Sounds

 People Who Buy Junk Cars for Scrap Metal

 Scrap-focused buyers care primarily about weight and metal composition.
 Their offers are tied closely to current scrap steel prices and transportation costs.
+They typically:- Accept cars in very poor condition

 - Do not care about cosmetic damage